* Italian bank shares jump 5 percent on deficit cut hopes

 The pan-European STOXX 600 index rose 1.27 percent and MSCI's gauge of stocks across the globe shed 0.48 percent.

 On Friday, the S&P 500 recorded its lowest close in six months, down more than 10 percent from September's peaks, pushing it back into "correction" territory.

 Oil rose above $60 a barrel on Monday, recovering some of the previous session's near-7 percent fall, although uncertainty over global economic growth limited the gains.

-Brent settled at $60.48, up $1.68 or 2.86 percent.
+U.S. crude rose 2.8 percent to $51.83 per barrel and Brent was last at $60.77, up 3.35 percent on the day.
 (Additional reporting by Marc Jones, Amanda Cooper and Tom Finn in London; Karen Brettell in New York; Amy Caren Daniel in Bengaluru; Editing by Dan Grebler)